bryanveloso/dotfiles/README.md

 Running this will overwrite your existing `.zshrc` file, so make sure to **back it up** first!
 I claim no responsibility for any absent-mindedness (except my own).
+You can also create the symlinks manually if you wish.

-This will also add an unsightly `bin` directory to your home folder.
+This process will also add an unsightly `bin` directory to your home folder.
 If you don't want to see this in Finder:

     chflags hidden ~/bin